 Charge point operators, owners, and e-mobility service providers are together the backbone of the new fast-charging infrastructure.
 Their cooperation, collaboration, and oftentimes their merger, are necessary for the establishment and ongoing maintenance of charging infrastructure.

 Charge point owners are typically the financiers of these projects; CPOs are the businesses contracted to install and operate the charging stations; and EMSPs are the customer-facing service providers contracted to connect EV drivers to charge stations and facilitate the payment process.
-However, not all businesses opt to specialise in one role only, and some – especially massive global corporations like Shell and BP – have chosen to take on all three.
+However, not all businesses opt to specialize in one role only, and some – especially massive global corporations like Shell and BP – have chosen to take on all three.

-At present, the DC ultra-rapid charging market is young and fluid, with plenty of opportunities for conscientious investors and startups to find a foundational foothold.
+At present, the DC fast-charging market is young and fluid, with plenty of opportunities for conscientious investors and startups to find a foundational foothold.
 Whichever direction the e-mobility moves in, and however the responsibilities and interactions of CPOs, EMSPs, and owners evolves, this is an industry set to continue growing exponentially for years to come.

 If you’re interested in entering the DC fast-charging market, learn more by exploring our comprehensive guide to the four major investment strategies for DC or have a look at our DC charging solutions here.

 EV charging load management and the importance of cluster load balancing

 Electric vehicle (EV) charging stations can add a substantial load onto your building’s power supply, often requiring...